architjha15/EmployeeLoginForm/README.md

 # EmployeeLoginForm
 This is normal employee login form that is connected with backend.
-The employee can login using employee ID and password.
-The password in the backend will be stored in the hash form.
+The employee can store its employee ID and password in the backend.
+The password will get stored in hash form with the help of salt and hash function.
+If the non-registered user enters the data the new entry will be created and data will get store.

 1. Frontend

 ![image](https://github.com/user-attachments/assets/7b9fe09b-af05-4cdb-8248-646561e410c0)